Animation | Minneapolis College of Art and Design

 3 credits

-Students in this class work in groups of four to realize several short-duration projects in conjunction with commercial clients.
-Student groups select story content and character designs from material provided by the client.
-Groups are responsible for weekly presentations and responses to the client producer, delivering a finished QuickTime file as the schedule demands.
-Coursework and assignments simulate a small studio production model and prepare students for the collaborative work environment of professional animation.
-Animation Collaboration can be counted toward the 3-credit Internship requirement.
+In this course students work in conjunction with commercial clients both in groups and as a whole to realize an animated project.
+Student groups will be assigned roles based on individual strengths presented on the first day of class.
+Students will work on material provided by the client.
+Groups and individuals are responsible for weekly presentations and responses to the client producer by delivering finished assets as the schedule demands.
+Coursework and assignments simulate a studio production model and prepare students for the collaborative work environment of professional animation.
+Animation Collaboration can be counted as an internship.

 ANIM 4010 Internship: Animation